By Language 32 min read

 html = response.text

-If the page is rendered with JavaScript, requests returns an empty shell.
-Then you need a browser engine:
+If the page is rendered by JavaScript, requests gets you the empty shell and you need a browser:

 python